mdurban/finance-blog/src/pages/retirement/index.md

 Most people keep their money with big, brick-and-mortar banks, but there are many online-only banking options available.
 For long-term savings accounts, such as emergency accounts, I decided to look towards high-interest, online banks.
 The bigger banks usually don't offer nearly as much growth on savings.
 For example, before switching banks, I was using Chase who offers 0.01% interest.
 This wasn't even enough to keep up with inflation, so I was actually losing money.

 I was looking for any bank that offers at least 2% APY.
 This should be pretty standard for most high-interest savings account with online banks.
+Examples include [Ally](https://www.ally.com/), [Discover](https://www.discover.com/online-banking/savings-account/) and [Marcus by Goldman Sachs](https://www.marcus.com/us/en)

 Most importantly, I made sure that my new bank was FDIC-insured.
 This means that, in the case that the bank collapses, the federal government pays will cover my money (up to $250,000).